The two-loop eight-point amplitude in ABJM theory: The two-loop eight-point integrand

 \section{The two-loop eight-point integrand}

-The four and six-point two-loop integrand were constructed via imposing various physical constraints on a set of dual conformal integrands~\cite{Chen:2011vv, Caron-Huot:2012sos}.
-These include the matching of (1) soft cuts, (2) maximal cuts (3) vanishing collinear-soft limits and (4) vanishing three-point cuts.
-The first two were already discussed in our construction of the one-loop integrand: at two-loops the only new ingredient is that there are two topologically distinct maximal cuts,
+The four and six-point two-loop integrands were constructed via imposing various physical constraints on a set of dual conformal integrands~\cite{Chen:2011vv, Caron-Huot:2012sos}.
+These include the matching of (1) soft cuts, (2) maximal cuts, (3) vanishing collinear-soft limits, and (4) vanishing three-point cuts.
+The first two were already discussed in our construction of the one-loop integrand: at two loops, the only new ingredient is that there are two topologically distinct maximal cuts,

-Each maximal cut consists of four cut-solutions.
-Collinear-soft limits occurs when two-loop momenta are collinear to a massless external leg, and leads to non-factorizable singularities, which should not occur at two-loops since the leading IR divergence occurs at this order (see ~\cite{Caron-Huot:2012sos} and reference there in for a more detailed discussion).
-Finally, at two-loops one can have internal trivalent vertices which must vanish on the cut due to vanishing three-point amplitudes.
+Each maximal cut consists of four cut solutions.
+Collinear-soft limits occur when two-loop momenta are collinear to a massless external leg, and lead to non-factorizable singularities, which should not occur at two-loops since the leading IR divergence occurs at this order (see ~\cite{Caron-Huot:2012sos} and reference therein for a more detailed discussion).
+Finally, at two loops, one can have internal trivalent vertices which must vanish on the cut due to vanishing three-point amplitudes.
 We will demonstrate that the eight-point integrand can be fully determined using such on-shell data.
-As a further consistency check we will show that the resulting integrand vanishes on any multi-particle cut that involves odd-multiplicity amplitudes.
+As a further consistency check, we will show that the resulting integrand vanishes on any multi-particle cut that involves odd-multiplicity amplitudes.

 We begin by first introducing the topologies of two-loop integrals that participate in the constraints discussed above.
 First, for soft cuts, we have: